 These minerals are what give this type of salt its pink hue.

 Pink Himalayan salt naturally has iodine and tastes saltier than table salt.
-Since it is a pure form of salt, it can last indefinitely in storage.
+Since it is pure salt, it can last indefinitely in storage.

 What salt would be best for sprinkling over fries and popcorn other than powdered salt?
-Its fine consistency makes it dissolve easily and quickly gets absorbed by food.
-You can make your own powdered salt by grinding any type of salt in a coffee grinder.
+Its fine consistency makes it dissolve easily and quickly get absorbed by food.
+You can make powdered salt by grinding any salt in a coffee grinder.
 Powdered salt, without additives, can last indefinitely in storage.

-Salt, particularly pure salt, will almost never go bad if stored correctly.
+Salt, particularly pure salt, will rarely go bad if stored correctly.
 It is a handy addition to your food stockpile because it has a variety of uses.

-You can count on salt to keep your body functioning properly, treat ailments like sore throat, provide relief for dental issues, act as a trusty cleaning agent, preserve meats, season food, and even make soap.
+You can count on salt to keep your body functioning correctly, treat ailments like sore throat, relieve dental issues, act as a trusty cleaning agent, preserve meats, season food, and even make soap.
 Provide it with ideal conditions for storage, and you can be sure that it will endure.